 Alright, non-profit champs, gather ’round.
-We’re about to dive into one of the most crucial quests for any non-profit organization: volunteer outreach to get people to help.
+We’re about to dive into one of the most crucial quests (or equal playing field as fundraising outreach) for any non-profit organization: volunteer outreach to get people to help.

 Yes, getting people to give you their time.
 You know, the one currency that’s irreplaceable and everyone seems to be hoarding.
 Spoiler alert: it’s not easy, but it’s incredibly rewarding.
 Especially if you want your mission to go from wishful thinking to boots-on-the-ground change.